-Serve Him With Your Heart, Might, Mind, and Strength: ~ What a Great Idea for a Missionary Greenie Care Package or a St. Patrick's Day Box!
-D&C 4:2 "Therefore, O ye that embark in the service of God, see that ye serve him with all your heart, might, mind and strength, that ye may stand blameless before God at the last day."
-This turned out to be a really fun and spiritual way to start our Missionaries off on the right foot!
-And, because St. Patrick's Day was coming up we wanted to add in a Little Bit of the Irish just for fun - it really was easy to find lots of 'GREEN' things!
+Serve Him With Your Heart, Might, Mind, and Strength: ~ What a Great Idea for a Missionary Greenie Care Package!
+This turned out to be a really fun and spiritual way to start our Missionaries off on the right foot and it really was easy to find lots of 'GREEN' things!

-You've Got Mail!!!
+You've Got Mail!
 One thing we always included in all of our Missionary Box Mom Boxes was a personalized letter to each Missionary from each Mother.
-Inside our letters we included our testimonies, the reason we chose that particular item to include in the box, along with uplifting messaged filled with love.
-A lot of the items won't make much sense as to why you are including them in the box unless you explain ho it specifically applies to your Missionary and to Missionary Work.
-Many times over I have received thank you letters from our Missionaries - but the things they thanked us all for the most was the letters we included.
+Inside our letters we included our testimonies, the reason we chose that particular item to include in the box, along with uplifting messages filled with love. a lot of the items won't make much sense as to why you are including them in the box unless you explain how it specifically applies to your Missionary and to Missionary Work.
+Many times over I have received thank you letters from our Missionaries - but the things they thanked us for the most was the letters we included.
 It's just a little piece of 'Home' in a box!
 So don't forget to write!
-To dress up the envelopes in our Embark theme we used our printable and added it to a plain white envelope.
+To dress up the envelopes in our Embark theme we used our MBM printable and added it to a plain white envelope.

 Print out the following:

 secrets of missionary work can be the effort that goes into getting along with